MAsuamah/puppy-love/README.md

 ## Description

-This a social app for pets where the user can sign their pets up and make a pet profile with images.
+This is a social app for pets where the user can sign their pets up and make a pet profile with images.
 Those with profiles can add friends and comment on photos.
 The users can also make plans for meeting up.

 ### User Story